The Savannah Monitor is one of the smallest and most popular species among the monitor genus.

 This species is used to the hot temperatures of sub-Saharan Africa.
 They naturally soak themselves in pools of water to keep cool.

-Reptile owners love them because they have a very docile nature when compared with other monitor species.
-They also tolerate handling well.
+Reptile owners love them because they have a very docile nature when compared with larger monitor species.

 Grayish-tan in appearance, they have spots on their backs and rings on their short tails.